At its most basic, streusel is a mixture of butter, sugar, and flour. It puffs slightly when it bakes and adds a crispy-crunchy layer of texture.

 - 28 grams 1 oz or about 2 Tablespoons sugar

 - 28 grams 1 oz or about 2 Tablespoons brown sugar

 - 112 grams 4 oz or a scant cup all-purpose flour

 - healthy pinch of salt

-- In a large bowl and with clean hands, rub all the ingredients together until the butter is thoroughly blended in and the mixture is crumbly.
+- In a large bowl and with clean hands, rub all the ingredients together until the butter is thoroughly blended in and the mixture is sandy and crumbly.

 - Yes, you can use your mixer or food processor if you want to.

 - Bake off as is at 375F until deep golden brown or top muffins or pies with it.
-You can even bake these as cookies.
-Wonderfully crunchy, crumbly cookies.
+See the NOTES section for more ideas.